g45t345rt/g45w/README.md

 A Dero Universal Wallet with mobile UI.
 Cross-platform: Linux, Windows, MacOS, Android, IOS...

+*This wallet uses Gio UI for rendering components.*

 ## Why

-The goal is to bring more users into the Dero Ecosystem with a wallet that is intuitive, easy to use and don't compromise privacy.
+The goal is to attract more users into the Dero Ecosystem with a wallet that is intuitive, easy to use and does not compromise privacy.

-Although there is already a fantastic wallet created by the DERO Foundation members <https://github.com/DEROFDN/Engram>, I want to provide an alternative with a different user interface and additional features, such as smart contract interaction.
-One notable technological difference is that this wallet uses Gio UI instead of Fyne for rendering components.

-Additionally, I intend to discontinue the `Dero RPC Bridge` browser extension in favor of this wallet using the DApps XSWD protocol.
-This change should remove a painful/unsafe step of connecting your wallet directly to a DApp platform.
+The primary focus is to phase out the `Dero RPC Bridge` browser extension in favor of this wallet, utilizing the DApps XSWD protocol.
+This should remove a painful and unsafe step of connecting your wallet directly to a DApp platform.

+Addtitionally, I aim to offer an alternative UI with extra features, including smart contract interactions, organized visualiozation of NFTs, and extensive language support.

 ## Features